spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 #### Create new inbox notifications

-This inbox rule which will send `INFO` level notification messages to your inbox when a tracked run has finished:
+This inbox rule will send `INFO` level notification messages to your inbox when a tracked run has finished:

 ```opa
 package spacelift